 Plant McDonough is a coal-fired steam plant that produces ash as a residual of the coal combustion process.
 In this process, two types of ash are generated: fly ash and bottom ash.
 Bottom ash, the heavier and coarser of the two, is wet sluiced to Ash Pond 2, where it settles from the water in a concrete chamber and convoluted settling channel.
 The settled ash is removed for sale or dry stacking.
 The decant water is then pumped into Ash Pond 3, routed through its channel, finally discharging into Ash Pond 4.
 We understand that Plant McDonough processes approximately 90 percent of the fly ash that is produced as a dry waste product.
 The fly ash is dry stacked atop portions of Ash Pond 3 or Ash Pond 4 or sold when a market for the product exists.
-When fly ash is wet sluiced, it is discharged directly into Ash Pond 3.
+When fly ash is wet sluiced, it is discharged directly into Ash Pond 3 where the fly ash settles out into the channel bottom as the flow moves toward Ash Pond 4.
 The channel in Ash Pond 3 is occasionally dredged for settled fly ash.
 The dewatered ash is placed in one of the facility's dry stacking areas.

-The ash handling summery detailed above was provided to AMEC by Southern Company engineers responsible for design and evaluation of the Plant McDonough facility operational processes.
+The ash handling summary detailed above was provided to AMEC by Southern Company generation engineers responsible for design, inspection, and evaluation of the Plant McDonough CCW surface impoundments.
 Southern Company is the parent company of Georgia Power.
 Design and communication documents provided to AMEC by Southern Company and Georgia Power indicate the following shared background for Ash Ponds 1 through 4.